 Four years later, the writing team took the principles of advertising and applied them to personal ads in 25 Words or Less (Contemporary Books).

-Since then, Calvo has been commissioned to write numerous books and articles—some humorous; others dead serious, but all with the ultimate respect for each reader’s need to be entertained, informed or inspired.
+Her poetry took her to the stage at the Uptown Poetry Slam in 1993.
+Since then, Calvo has been performed in many events and taught poetry in the schools.
+She was also commissioned to write numerous books and articles—some humorous; others deadly serious, but all with the ultimate respect for each reader’s need to be entertained, informed, or inspired.